Coded Bias: Summary

 The documentary is about artificial intelligence and the biases that can be embedded into this technology.
 MIT media researcher Joy Buolamwini's computer science studies uncovered that her face was unrecognizable in many facial recognition systems and she worked to find out why these systems failed.
 She later found that facial recognition programs only worked when she wore a white mask.
 She goes on to find out about how else artificial technology can affect minorities.

 Coded Bias says that there is a lack of legal structures for artificial intelligence, and that as a result, human rights are being violated.
 It says that some algorithms and artificial intelligence technologies discriminate by race and gender statuses in domains such as housing, career opportunities, healthcare, credit, education, and legalities.
 Buolamwini and her colleagues were later asked to testify in front of the US Congress about artificial intelligence.
 Buolamwini subsequently created a digital advocacy group, the Algorithmic Justice League.

+The movie highlights how facial recognition systems can cause problems for vulnerable groups as due to bias within the code they do not recognize everyone equally or as equals.
+As companies use more machine learning, the algorithms discussed have substantial influence over the information we discern, determining individuals who successfully navigate automated hiring processes, those granted access to healthcare, and those subjected to heightened scrutiny within police systems.